 - Wide trail is wheelchair accessible

 - Includes 11 stops through varied woodland, fields, and wetland habitat.

 - A round fishing float on a rope indicates each stop, and a square float indicates a bench where one can stop and listen to wildlife or take in the smell of pine trees, or feel how the bark of a red oak and cherry tree differ.

 - Each stop has an interpretive identification sign in English and Braille.

 - Learn interesting facts about the ecology of this area and the social history of this 250-acre sanctuary.

 → Before beginning your walk, stop in the Stony Brook Wildlife Sanctuary Nature Center to pick up an interpretive trail guide in large print or Braille.

-You can download the Audio Tour and play it on your iPod or other MP3 player.
+Click each link to download the Audio Tour and play it on your smartphone or MP3 player.